Lazydays

 Lazydays RV is an American company specializing in the sales and service of recreational vehicles, RV rentals, parts and accessories.
-The company was founded in 1976 and operates 21 locations in 15 states, including Tucson, Arizona; Denver, Loveland, Colorado and Elkhart, Indiana, Minneapolis, Minnesota; Knoxville, Tennessee; Houston, Texas; The Villages, Florida; and its headquarters in Seffner, Florida.
+Based in Seffner, Florida, it was founded in 1976 and operates 21 locations in 15 states, including Tucson, Arizona; Denver, Loveland, Colorado and Elkhart, Indiana, Minneapolis, Minnesota; Knoxville, Tennessee; Houston, Texas; The Villages, Florida.

+In parallel with its rebranding strategy, Lazydays Holdings ceased trading as "LAZY" on Nasdaq on January 17, 2024, and adopted "GORV" as its new ticker.
+Lazydays RV is the exclusive RV sponsor of the Florida Gators, Tampa Bay Buccaneers and the Denver Broncos.

+RV dealership

-Lazydays RV positions itself as the world's largest RV dealership, with 3,000 new and used RVs from 78 manufacturers across their 21 locations, nearly 400 service bays, 700 campsites at 2 on-site campgrounds and an RV resort at their Florida location.
-At each location, Lazydays also has a store dedicated to specialty and OEM parts called Accessories & More.
-They also feature a fleet of rental vehicles at their Colorado locations.
+It positions itself as the world's largest RV dealership, with 3,000 new and used RVs from 78 manufacturers across their 21 locations, nearly 400 service bays, 700 campsites at 2 on-site campgrounds and an RV resort at their Florida location.
+In addition to having a store dedicated to specialty and OEM parts called Accessories & More in each location, it also has a fleet of rental vehicles at its Colorado locations.

 Lazydays RV's claim to being the world's largest RV dealership is open to interpretation.
 Camping World Holdings, Inc.(CWH) has 202 locations and five million active customers according to the 10-K Annual report filed with the FTC on February 26, 2024.
-Lazydays Holdings, Inc. is a publicly listed company on the NASDAQ stock exchange under their new ticker "GORV" in conjunction with their rebranding strategy.
-It was previously traded as "LAZY" until January 17, 2024.

-Lazydays RV is the exclusive RV sponsor of the Florida Gators, Tampa Bay Buccaneers and the Denver Broncos.

 History

-Founded in Tampa, Florida, in 1976, Lazydays RV was originally owned by the Wallace family, which included Herman and his sons Don and Ron.
-Lazydays RV was founded with only two travel trailers and $500.
+Founded in Tampa, Florida in 1976 with just two travel trailers and $500, Lazydays RV was originally owned by the Wallace family, which included Herman and his sons Don and Ron.
+Herman retired in 1993 and Don took over the business.

 During its first five years, the dealerships limited itself to selling travel trailers and mini motorhomes.
 Sales grew to $13 million by 1980 and $50 million by 1983.
-Herman Wallace retired in 1993 and Don Wallace took over the business.
-The current interim CEO is Ronald Fleming.

 Lazydays RV established a second location in 2011 in Tucson, Arizona, when it purchased a dealership owned by Beaudry RV.
-Lazydays RV acquired several dealerships in Colorado from RV America and Discount RV Corner, which are located in Denver and Loveland.
-With the acquisition of the dealership in Loveland, Lazydays RV is now home to the world's largest indoor showroom.
-In August 2018 Lazydays RV purchased Shorewood RV in Anoka, Minnesota.
-In October 2018, Lazydays RV brought their total number of dealerships to 6 with the purchase of Tennessee RV in Knoxville, Tennessee.
-In August 2019, Lazydays RV purchased Alliance Coach in Wildwood, Florida, which it would rename Lazydays RV of The Villages.
-In February 2020 Lazydays opened its first Texas location, Lazydays RV Service Center of Houston in Waller, Texas.
+The firm acquired several dealerships in Colorado from RV America and Discount RV Corner, which are located in Denver and Loveland.

+In August 2018, after becoming home to the world's largest indoor showroom with the acquisition of the dealership in Loveland, the company purchased Shorewood RV in Anoka, Minnesota.
+Two months later, Lazydays RV brought its total number of dealerships to 6 with the purchase of Tennessee RV in Knoxville, Tennessee.

+In August 2019, it purchased Alliance Coach in Wildwood, Florida, which it would rename Lazydays RV of The Villages.
+In February 2020, Lazydays opened its first Texas location, Lazydays RV Service Center of Houston in Waller, Texas.

+In 2025, it was announced that Campers Inn RV had completed the acquisition of the company and would become the operator of seven locations.